codex-storage/codex-research/Readme.md

-Dagger Research
+Codex Research
 ===============

-Contains research for the Dagger peer-to-peer storage network.
+Contains research for the Codex peer-to-peer storage network.